mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *an empty stomach is not a good political adviser.*
+> *there is no chance, no destiny, no fate, that can hinder or control the firm resolve of a determined soul.*

 </div>
 <!-- quote-end -->